This will install Docker along with Dokploy

 My notes about setting up Dokploy, an open source alternative to Heroku, Vercel, and Netlify, on a Linux VPS.
+It uses Docker under the hood.

 Before installing Dokploy on a VPS, I like to set up Tailscale first.
 This is because after installation, Dokploy will ask me to set up an admin user via http://<public-ip>:3000, and I prefer not to do that over an unencrypted connection.